Point Pleasant River Museum is looking forward to 2020

 What is left of the museum’s history is now being kept in an office space on Main Street, nearly invisible to the public.
 Point Pleasant Main Street director Charles Humphreys said the museum was as important to the city as anything they have.

-Fowler said Point Pleasant is a great rest area for travelers, and many of use to stop by the museum during their breaks.
-He also said it was something that other businesses in the area were able to feed off of it.
+Fowler said Point Pleasant is a great rest area for travelers, and many to stop by the museum during their breaks.
+He also said other businesses in the area were able to feed off of it.

 “If they are driving through to North Carolina to Indiana they come through here and stop.
 A lot of them learn this is a great place for a break,” said Fowler.